Generalised M\"obius Categories and Convolution Kleene Algebras: Modal convolution Kleene algebras

 Domain and codomain operations have been extended to modal convolution quantales $Q^C$ where the value quantale $Q$ is equipped with a domain and codomain operation satisfying the same axioms as for modal semirings~\cite{FahrenbergJSZ23}: for all $x\in C$ and $f:C\to Q$,

-\begin{example} In the construction of convolution semirings or quantales, the source target structure of the catoid $C$ is not fully reflected: $\id_0(x)=[x\in C_0]$ conflates all elements in $C_0$ in $1$ in $S$ (and all other elements in $0$).
+\begin{exa} In the construction of convolution quantales, the source target structure of the catoid $C$ is not fully reflected: $\id_0(x)=[x\in C_0]$ conflates all elements in $C_0$ in $1\in Q$ (and all other elements in $0$).
 Modal quantales capture the source and target structure in terms of the domain and codomain operations, as the following two examples show. \begin{enumerate} \item For $Q=2$, $\Dom(f)(x)$ indicates whether $x$ is an element of the set represented by $\Dom(f)$.
 This is the case if $x$ is the source of some element $y$ in the set represented by $f$.
 As $\dom(1)=1$ and $\dom(0)=0$ in any domain semiring, the set represented by $\Dom(f)$ is therefore the image of the set represented by $f$ under $s$.
 Likewise, the set represented by $\Cod(f)$ is the image of the set represented by $f$ under $t$.
-In other words, in modal powerset quantales, the domain and codomain operators are simply the images of source and target maps.
+In other words, in modal powerset quantales, the domain and codomain operators are simply the images of source and target maps, respectively.

-\item Let $\pi$ be a path in the convolution quantale $Q^{S(C)}$ on the path category $C(G)$ on the directed graph $G$ from \cref{ex:convolution}.
-Then $\Dom(f)(\pi)$ is $\bot$ unless $\pi$ is a constant path (of length zero), in which case $\Dom(f)(\pi)$ takes all paths $\pi'$ that start in $\pi$, computes their values $f(\pi')$ in $Q$, takes the domain elements of these values in $Q$ and then computes their supremum.
-If $Q=2$, then $\Dom(f)$ computes the sets of sources of paths in the set represented by $f$ and $\Cod(f)$ the set of all targets. \end{enumerate} \end{example}
+\item Let $\pi$ be a path in the convolution quantale $Q^{P(C)}$ on the path category $P(G)$ on the directed graph $G$ from \autoref{ex:convolution}.
+Then $\Dom(f)(\pi)$ is $\bot$ unless $\pi$ is a constant path (of length zero), in which case $\Dom(f)(\pi)$ takes all paths $\pi'$ that start in $\pi$, computes their values $f(\pi')$ in $Q$, takes the domain elements of these values in $Q$ and then computes their sup.
+If $Q=2$, then $\Dom(f)$ computes the sets of sources of paths in the set represented by $f$ and $\Cod(f)$ the set of all targets. \end{enumerate} \end{exa}

-As the infinite sups in the definitions of $\Dom$ and $\Cod$cannot be expressed with semirings or Kleene algebras, restrictions need to be imposed.
+To define $\Dom$ and $\Cod$ on convolution Kleene algebra, we take the definitions for convolution quantales as the starting point.
+As the general sups in the definitions of $\Dom$ and $\Cod$ cannot be expressed with semirings or Kleene algebras, restrictions need to be imposed.
 In the tradition of algebra we could consider finitely supported functions $f:C\to Q$ only or even assume $C$ or $Q$ to be finite.
 But this would defeat the purpose of Möbius catoids or Möbius categories.
-Instead we consider two different options. \begin{enumerate} \item We restrict our attention to $S[C]$ or $K[C]$. \item We suppose that $C$ has \emph{finite valency}~\cite{CalkMPS25}: the sets $\{x\in C\mid s(x)=e\}$ and $\{x \in C\mid t(x)=e\}$ are finite for each $e\in C_0$. \end{enumerate}
+Instead we consider two different restrictions: \begin{enumerate} \item to $S[C]$ or $K[C]$. \item to Möbius catoids $C$ of \emph{finite valency}~\cite{CalkMPS25}, that is, the sets $\{x\in C\mid s(x)=e\}$ and $\{x \in C\mid t(x)=e\}$ are finite for each $e\in C_0$. \end{enumerate}